Corporation Tax: How and when to pay

 What if you can’t pay on time?

 If you know you won’t be able to pay your Corporation Tax bill by the deadline, contact HMRC as soon as possible.
-You may be able to arrange a payment plan, which can help reduce additional costs.
+You may be able to arrange a payment plan to help reduce additional costs.

 Can you use personal funds to pay Corporation Tax?